formkiq/formkiq-client-sdk-java/docs/DocumentsApi.md

 Add large document

-Returns a URL that can be used to upload document content and create a new document, while allowing metadata to also be sent; this endpoint (whether GET or POST) is required in order to add content that is larger than 5 MB
+Returns a URL that can be used to upload document content and create a new document, while allowing metadata to also be sent; this endpoint (whether GET or POST) is required in order to add content that is larger than 5 MB.
+The POST endpoint allow the adding of document metadata at the same time as the document is created.

 ### Example
 ```java